elixir-europe/rdmkit/pages/national_resources/no_resources.md

 ## Introduction

 This page provides an overview of the data management resources in Norway.
 The target audience is the Norwegian scientific community in the life sciences and collaborators.
+The [Data Stewardship Wizard instance from ELIXIR-Norway](https://elixir-no.ds-wizard.org/knowledge-models/elixir.no:lifesciences-elixir-norway:latest/preview) provides an interactive way to navigate this recommendations and resources.

 <!---General RDM considerations for your country, how to deal with RDM on a national level--->
 The Norwegian government has released a